Table of Contents

 The exact pathological mechanism for fallopian tube carcinoma is not fully understood.
 Regardless, high estrogen states, and certain genetic mutations are known to be associated with a higher risk of fallopian tube carcinoma.

-BRCA1 and 2 mutations result in abnormal chromosomal configurations in the cancer cells.
+BRCA1 and 2 mutations result in abnormal chromosomal configurations leading to cancerous transformation.
 These abnormal chromosomal changes are similar in all forms of epithelial cancer of the ovaries, breast and fallopian tubes.
-Because of this close relationship between BRCA mutations and fallopian tube tumors, any patient with a BRCA mutation who is undergoing a prophylactic hysterectomy should also have total removal of the fallopian tubes.
+Because of this close relationship between BRCA mutations and fallopian tube tumors, any patient with a BRCA mutation who is undergoing a prophylactic hysterectomy should also have total removal of the fallopian tubes and ovaries.

 Clinical Presentation of Fallopian Tube Tumors